 What is covered?
-What is the What will I pay? mines In-network Out-of-network Inpatient professional care No limit Deductible, then 20% coinsurance Not covered Inpatient facility charges No limit Deductible, then 20% coinsurance Not covered Outpatient professional care No limit Deductible, then 20% coinsurance Not covered Outpatient facility charges No limit Deductible, then 20% coinsurance Not covered
+What is the limit?
+What will I pay?
+In-network Out-of-network Inpatient professional care No limit Deductible, then 20% coinsurance Not covered Inpatient facility charges No limit Deductible, then 20% coinsurance Not covered Outpatient professional care No limit Deductible, then 20% coinsurance Not covered Outpatient facility charges No limit Deductible, then 20% coinsurance Not covered

+What services are included?
 Inpatient room and board.
 Provider services.
 Intensive care or special care units.
-What services are Operating rooms, procedure, and recovery rooms. included?
-Surgical supplies and anesthesia. moradea : Drugs, blood, medical equipment, and oxygen for use in the hospital.
+Operating rooms, procedure, and recovery rooms.
+Surgical supplies and anesthesia.
+Drugs, blood, medical equipment, and oxygen for use in the hospital.
 X-ray, lab, and testing billed by the hospital.
 Medically necessary detoxification.
-Any days of inpatient care beyond what is medically necessary to treat the condition.
 What is excluded?
-Hospital stays that are only for testing, physical exams, checkups, medical (Premera HMO evaluations, or observations, unless: pays 0%) The tests can't be done without the use of a hospital.
+(Premera HMO pays 0%) Any days of inpatient care beyond what is medically necessary to treat the condition.
+Hospital stays that are only for testing, physical exams, checkups, medical evaluations, or observations, unless: The tests can't be done without the use of a hospital.